briandconnelly/nicheconstruct/paper/04_results.md

 [Figure 3C](#fig3) shows how quickly an adapted cooperator type can invade a population of defectors.

-## Negative Niche Construction can Promote Cooperator Invasion
+## Negative Niche Construction Promotes Cooperator Invasion

 The majority of the results shown above have focused on the maintenance of cooperation.
 Specifically, cooperators have started at---and maintained---reasonably high proportions in their populations.